A Dynamic Low-Rank Fast Gaussian Transform: Technical Overview

-We note that this algorithm also supports fast computing $\k q$ for any $q\in \R^d$ and $\k\in \R^{n\times n}$ with $\k_{i,j}=e^{-\|s_i-s_j\|_2^2/\delta}$.
-Roughly speaking, for each query vector $q$, we can build this data structure and then the $i$-th coordinate of $\k q$ is just $G(s_i)$, which can be computed in poly-logarithmic time.
-Hence, $\k q$ can be approximately computed in nearly-linear time with $\ell_\infty$ error at most $\epsilon$. \paragraph{Online Static KDE Data Structure (Query-only)} Next, we consider the same static setting, except target queries $t\in \R^d$ arrive online, and the goal is to estimate $G(t)$ for an arbitrary vector in \emph{sublinear} time.
+Next, we consider the same static setting, except target queries $t\in \R^d$ arrive online, and the goal is to estimate $G(t)$ for an arbitrary vector in \emph{sublinear} time.
 To this end, note that if $t$ is contained in a non-empty target box ${\cal C}_\ell$, then $G(t)$ can be approximated using pre-computed $C_\beta({\cal C}_\ell)$ in poly-logarithmic time.
 Otherwise, we need to add a new target box ${\cal C}_{N(C)+1}$ for $t$ and compute $C_{\beta}({\cal C}_{N(C)+1})$, which takes time

 Note, however, that this linear scan na\"ively takes $O(N)$ time in the worst case.
 Indeed, looking into the coefficients $C_\beta({\cal B}, {\cal C})$:

 reveals that the source vectors $s_j$ are ``entangled'' with $t_{\cal C}$, so evaluating $C_\beta({\cal B}, {\cal C})$ brute-forcely for a new target box ${\cal C}$, incurs a linear scan of all source vectors in ${\cal B}$.